Autumn Highland Tour

 6 days – 5 nights

-A combination of the mild late summer light, and less visitors at this time of year makes this trip to the south Iceland highlands all the more special.
-We use a special lifted, modified truck, to get us safely over open rivers and primitive roads.
-Once in these conditions we quite often get to be on our own, enjoying pristine nature in peace, far away from all mass tourism but surrounded by amazing volcanic landscape which you will get to know all about from your guide.
+A combination of the mild autumn light and fewer visitors at this time of year makes this trip to the south Icelandic highlands all the more special.
+We use a special lifted, modified truck to get us safely over open rivers and primitive roads.
+Once we reach our destination, we often wind up on our own, enjoying the serenity of pristine nature in peace.
+Far away from the busloads of tourists, we're surrounded by an amazing volcanic landscape that you will learn about from your photographer/ guide.

-Some of the highlights of this trip include colorful rhyolite mountains in Landmannalaugar, black sand moonscape areas and lava fields covered in green moss, black and brown hyaloclastite mountains, black and red volcanic sand, streams and waterfalls.
-We go to secret places which very few people get to see; deep in the highlands, yet its easy to walk around and our Van is always nearby.
-We will also take a pause from gravel roads and head to Vatnajökull national park with its glaciers outlets and floating icebergs.
-The Icelandic horse and the Icelandic sheep normally come across our route too.
+Some of the highlights of this trip include the colorful rhyolite mountains in Landmannalaugar, black sand moon-like areas and lava fields covered in green moss and black and brown hyaloclastite mountains.
+You will also see black and red volcanic sand, streams and waterfalls.
+We go deep in the highlands to secret places which very few people get to see.
+Still, it's easy to walk around these areas, and our van is always nearby, so you don’t have far to carry your gear.
+We will also take a pause from gravel roads and visit Vatnajökull National Park with its glaciers outlets and drifting icebergs.
+Icelandic horses and sheep can often be spotted grazing on the roadside.
 We will take advantage of good light when presented, early morning and late evening.
-We stay 4 nights at the same accommodation since its location allows us to make day trips into the interior, saving us time from checking in and out.
-The schedule of the trip may be rearranged for the best weather conditions and light at each location, so be prepared to be flexible.
-This way we can make this tour as successful as possible.
-If we are lucky and conditions are really good, there is even a chance of capturing the Northern Lights at this time of year.
+We stay 4 nights at the same accommodation since it's in a good location for day tours into the highlands, plus it allows us to choose which place to visit depending on the weather.
+Not all areas are better in the sunlight.
+This way, we can make this tour as successful as possible.
+If we're lucky and conditions are right, there is a good chance of capturing the Northern Lights at this time of year.

-You will be picked up around 8-8.30 AM and head towards Thjórsardalur area which is at highlands doorstep.
-In the afternoon we will take the highland road to the volcanic Veidivötn lakes (Fishing lakes) Accommodation: Hrauneyjar
+You will be picked up around 8 am and head towards the Thjórsardalur area, which is situated at the doorstep highlands.
+In the late afternoon, we will take the highland road to the moonscape area of Veidivötn lakes (Fishing lakes) Accommodation: Highland hotel.

-In Landmannalaugar, you can see plenty of evidence of volcanic activity including the multicolor rhyolite mountains, the Laugahraun Lava Field and the multicolored Brennisteinsalda Mountain with its steaming sulfur pots.
-Be prepared for 3 hour (moderate) walk around the area, so be sure you bring your hiking shoes.
-Accommodation: Hrífunes Guesthouse
+In the Landmannalaugar area, you will see ample evidence of volcanic activity, including the multicolor rhyolite mountains, the Laugahraun Lava Field and the multicolored Brennisteinsalda Mountain with its steaming sulfur pots.
+Have your hiking shoes prepared for a 3-hour (moderate) walk.
+Optional is a shorter and easier hike.
+Accommodation: Highland Hotel.

 Time to take a break from the gravel roads in the highlands.
-We will drive east toward Vatnajökull Glacier, stopping in Skaftafell National Park for a easy hike to Svartifoss Waterfall.
-From there, the tour will continue to the Jökulsárlón Glacier Lagoon and Fjallsár lagoon.
+We will drive east toward Vatnajökull Glacier National Park, where there are many places to photograph on the way.
+Yet, our central theme will be Jökulsárlón Glacier Lagoon area including the Diamond Beach and Fjallsár Lagoon.
 Accommodation: Hrifunes Guesthouse

 We will leave Hrífunes Guesthouse and head back to Reykjavik.
-We will take a highlands route south behind Mýrdalsjökull glacier or the south coast depending on the weather.
-You will be dropped off at your hotel in the Reykjavik area at approx. 7:00 pm.
+We will take the highland route south behind Mýrdalsjökull Glacier where we find the amazing Bláfjallafoss Waterfall, Mælifell (the pyramid mountain) and color deposits at Markárfljótsgljúfur Canyon, along with many other highland pearls.
+Arrival at your hotel in the Reykjavik area will be approx. 6-7:00 pm.

 Name of tour: Late summer highland tour